How To Manage A Celebrity Crisis In A Post-Weinstein World

 Advertisement

-Though Mayer refused to comment on any of the specific allegations currently in the news, he is well known in the business for counseling major names in Hollywood like Steven Spielberg, and, according to The New York Times, is currently representing Jeffrey Tambor, the Transparent actor accused of sexual harassment by two women.
-Tambor has denied the allegations.
+Though Mayer refused to comment on any of the specific allegations currently in the news, he is well known in the business for councilling major names in Hollywood like Steven Spielberg.

 Kelly Brady, co-founder and CEO of Brandsway Creative, says she sits down with her clients and asks them point blank: "I need you to tell me the truth.
 Is what you're being accused of true or false?"